 Earnings reports must be issued in a timely manner after the end of the period being reported.
 Most (but not all) companies release their earnings reports within three to seven weeks after the end of the fiscal quarter.
 This period that occurs after each calendar quarter is often referred to as earnings season.

-For example, in a company's earnings report, you can find information on its revenue (also known as top line) and earnings (bottom line), as well as how specific parts of the company performed.
-For example, in Amazon's quarterly earnings report, you can learn how the company's e-commerce business and Amazon Web Services (AWS) businesses each performed.
+In a company's earnings report, you can find information on its revenue (also known as top line) and earnings (bottom line) and how specific parts of the company performed.
+For example, in Amazon's (AMZN -1.32%) quarterly earnings report, you can learn how the company's e-commerce and Amazon Web Services (AWS) businesses performed.

-Most companies provide commentary from senior leadership on the results and also provide valuable context about future growth initiatives.
-Many provide forward projections, or guidance, which tells investors how management foresees the business performing in the coming quarter or for the full year.
+Most companies provide commentary from senior leadership on the results and valuable context about future growth initiatives.
+These typically come both in the form of comments in the written earnings report and in an earnings conference call, which usually occurs within a day or so after the earnings report is released.
+Many provide forward projections, or guidance, which tell investors how management expects the business to perform in the coming quarter or for the full year.

 Upcoming reports